ClassiCube/ClassiCube/readme.md

 The GC port needs assistance from someone experienced with GameCube homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

+#### Switch

+Run `make switch`.
+You'll need [libnx](https://github.com/switchbrew/libnx) and [mesa](https://github.com/devkitPro/mesa)

+**NOTE: It is highly recommended that you install the precompiled devkitpro packages from [here](https://devkitpro.org/wiki/Getting_Started) - you need the `switch-dev` group and the `switch-mesa switch-glad switch-glm` packages)**

+The Switch port needs assistance from someone experienced with Switch homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

 #### PlayStation Portable

 Run `make psp`.
 You'll need [pspsdk](https://github.com/pspdev/pspsdk)